Skip to content

 Crimes against the Public Administration (Title XIX of Book II of the Spanish Criminal Code, Arts.
 404 to 445) constitute the core of the criminal protection of the proper functioning of public powers.
 Their protected legal interest is plural: the impartiality and objectivity of public service (Arts.
 103 and 23.2 SC), citizen confidence in the Administration and public assets in cases of embezzlement.
 Supreme Court doctrine has consolidated solid jurisprudence on when mere administrative illegality crosses the criminal boundary, and on the criminal concept of "public official" (Art.
 24 CP), notably broader than in administrative law: it includes those participating in public functions by legal provision, election or appointment, including elected officials, career civil servants, interim staff and even contracted personnel with public functions.

 The typical modalities are numerous and heterogeneous.
-Administrative malfeasance (Art.
+Administrative misconduct in office (Art.
 404 CP) punishes the authority or official who knowingly issues an unjust arbitrary resolution; case-law requires a grotesque, evident contradiction with the legal order.
 Bribery (Arts.
 419-427 CP) comprises passive bribery (official requesting or receiving) and active (individual offering), with proper modalities (act contrary to office) and improper (act proper to office).
 Embezzlement (Arts.
 432-435 CP), after Organic Law 14/2022 reform, distinguishes three modalities: appropriation of funds with profit intent (1 to 6 years), temporary use without profit intent (6 months to 3 years) and unfair administration of public assets (1 to 6 years).
 Influence peddling (Arts.
 428-431 CP), prohibited negotiation (Arts.
 439-441 CP), infidelity in document custody (Arts.
 413-418 CP) and disobedience or denial of assistance (Arts.
 410-412 CP) complete the catalogue.

 The statutory penalties are severe and almost always accompanied by disqualification.
-Administrative malfeasance carries special disqualification from public office and passive suffrage right of 9 to 15 years.
+Administrative misconduct in office carries special disqualification from public office and passive suffrage right of 9 to 15 years.
 Aggravated bribery can reach 3 to 6 years' prison, 12-24 months' fine and special disqualification of 9 to 12 years.
 Aggravated embezzlement (amount exceeding €250,000 or special gravity) can reach 4 to 8 years' prison and absolute disqualification of 10 to 20 years.
 Influence peddling carries 6 months to 2 years' prison and fine.
 Disqualification amounts in practice to the official's "civil death": definitive loss of office, prohibition from running for election and from accessing the civil service.
 The legal entity participating in these crimes also responds autonomously (Art.
 31 bis CP).

 The technical defense rests on four consolidated axes.
-First, the distinction between administrative illegality and crime: not every voidable resolution is malfeasance; "patent arbitrariness" must be proven through analysis of the legal foundation of the decision, prior technical reports and reasonable interpretations of the legal order.
+First, the distinction between administrative illegality and crime: not every voidable resolution is misconduct in office; "patent arbitrariness" must be proven through analysis of the legal foundation of the decision, prior technical reports and reasonable interpretations of the legal order.
 Second, absence of intent: action under technical advice, plausible legal interpretations or invincible error on unlawfulness exclude the type (Art.
 14.3 CP).
 Third, in bribery, the distinction between criminal gift and courtesy: case-law and public ethics codes differentiate reasonable invitations and protocol gifts from payments aimed at buying will.
 Fourth, in embezzlement, expert challenge: quantification of public harm, traceability of funds and distinction between temporary use and definitive appropriation require forensic accounting.

 In current forensic practice we observe a progressive hardening of criminal prosecution against authorities, elected officials and civil servants.
 The Special Prosecutor's Office against Corruption and Organized Crime (Anti-Corruption Prosecutor's Office) has expanded its competences; the UDEF, the Court of Auditors and regional control bodies oversee public management more intensively.
 Organic Law 14/2022 on embezzlement, Act 2/2023 on whistleblower protection, Organic Law 1/2025 on Justice Service Efficiency and recent Supreme Court doctrine configure a demanding regulatory framework.
 At Alonso Sala, with more than 15 years of experience in public criminal defense, we approach each file combining rigorous legal analysis, forensic accounting, coordination with administrative-contentious jurisdiction and reputational management, articulating defense strategies oriented to dismissal, provisional discharge or significant penalty mitigation through damage reparation (Art.
 21.5 CP).